graphql-mocks/graphql-mocks/packages/docs/docs/paper/guides/with-graphql.md

 import MutationExample from 'code-examples/paper/with-graphql-mutation.source.md';
 import mutationExampleResult from '../../../code-examples/paper/with-graphql-mutation.result';

 GraphQL Paper is built on the core [`graphql` library](https://github.com/graphql/graphql-js) and works well with its default resolvers.
 GraphQL Paper should also work well with other javascript systems that use resolver functions, too.
 The best integrations will still be with `graphql-mocks` and its packages which are designed and tested together.
+If using GraphQL Paper with `graphql-mocks` check out the [guide](/docs/guides/paper) dedicated to setup, common patterns and techniques.

 ## Example